 • Youth Sports

-If you would like to serve as a neighborhood or statewide leader for these new groups, please email Julia!
+If you would like to serve as a Regional Co-Chair or Vice-Chair for these new groups, please email Julia!

 Any full or part time employee of a Y can join a Peer Community.
 It's free!
 Generally speaking, new full time management staff are automatically added to the YPN Peer Community once they are hired.
 Your local HR department takes care of that!